-The Association of Rice Alumni and the Susanne M. Glasscock School of Continuing Studies will host Classroom Connect on Saturday, April 13, 2019.
-The event features lectures by some of Rice's top experts, faculty-led immersive learning experiences, and opportunities to network and connect with fellow attendees.
+The Association of Rice Alumni and the Susanne M. Glasscock School of Continuing Studies hosted Classroom Connect on Saturday, April 13, 2019.
+The event featured lectures by some of Rice's top experts, faculty-led immersive learning experiences, and opportunities to network and connect with fellow attendees.
+See last year's program schedule below.

 Check-in & Continental Breakfast